Krande/code-aster-copy/doc/devguide/naming-conventions.rst

 - Reuse existing names in newly created objects.
 Have a look to the :ref:`genindex` page should give good ideas for new methods.
-  One can also search for names in the :ref:`devguide-objects_datastructure` page.
+  One can also search for names in the :ref:`devguide-objects_Datastructure` page.

 - Plural forms should be used when it is relevant.